 The Moscow Authorities resisted all attempts to an improvised visit to any apartment.
 Instead, after weeks of effort, the Central Studio arranged the filming permit for the apartment of a Moscow architect, which stood out so advantageously from the standard homes that the DCF people termed it "Potemkin apartment".
 While filming a Moscow backyards, one Russian film official addressed the Film Team with a glossy paper picture book of Hamburg, which he had brought with him: "There are no backyards here either, so why do you want to film backyards in the Soviet Union?
 This kind of realistic reporting is an insult to the Soviet people"

-On the eve of his departure for West Berlin, Bock-Schroeder sewed most of the exposed rolls of film into his trench coat and brought his work out of Russia into West-Berlin.
+On the eve of his departure to West Berlin, Bock-Schroeder sewed most of the exposed rolls of film into his trench coat and brought his work out of Russia into West-Berlin.

 Bock-Schroeder's photographs show the differences and similarities between lifestyles in the east and the west of the late 1950's.
 His work describes the Russian daily life in all its austerity and authenticity.
 He witnessed solemn religious services and processions of the Orthodox Church, photographed the Bolshoi Theater in Moscow and took part in sport events and mammoth military parades.